awlondon/d9l294il0oqy-dqr3/finance/co-work-play-unit-economics.md

 - Franchisor fee revenue (9%): **$3.6M**

 These figures exclude one-time franchise fees and corporate overhead, which are handled in a separate model.

+## 7. Churn and CAC Sensitivity

+Churn and CAC assumptions are modeled in `finance/co-work-play-churn-cac-model.csv`.

+We explicitly track LTV and healthy CAC ranges at 3%, 5%, and 8% monthly churn, and we compute the new members per month required to hold 350 active members steady.

+## 8. Ramp and Cash Runway

+A simple 24-month ramp and cash runway model is in `finance/co-work-play-ramp-model.csv`.
+It approximates revenue ramp, operating leverage, and cumulative cash to illustrate required runway (6–9 months of operating buffer is recommended).